and Hemp Uses

 thousands of years and hemp uses include making strong paper, fabric,

 Which is actually my favorite use for this very versatile plant.

 BTW, hemp seeds will only contain a trace amount of THC and won't cause any psychotropic reactions like its relative marijuana.

-What is unique and powerful about hemp protein is that 65% of hemp seed is in the form of Globulin Edestin.
+What's so unique and powerful about hemp protein is that 65% of the hemp seed is in the form of Edestins.

-There is another important protein found in hemp which is called albumin.
 Globulins along with albumins are classified as globular

 And what makes globular protein so important is that they are the precursors to some of the most vital chemicals in your body.